-- The Districtwide financial statements, including the statement of net assets and statement of activities, provide short-term and long-term information about the District's overall financial status. - The fund financial statements focus on individual parts of the District, reporting the District's operation in more detail than the Districtwide statements.
+- The District-wide financial statements, including the statement of net position and statement of activities, provide short-term and long-term information about the District's overall financial status. - The fund financial statements focus on individual parts of the District, reporting the District's operation in more detail than the District-wide statements.
 The District maintains a single government fund.